plediii/dual-protocol/README.md

 body.
 Messages without bodies can be interpreted like HTTP GET or HEAD requests; similarly messages with bodies may be interpreted like HTTP POST or PUT.
 The event body should be JSON serializable.
-In order for the message to cross interprocess boundaries, the body must be JSON serializable.
+In order for the message to cross interprocess boundaries, the body MUST be JSON serializable.

 The optional source address provides information orthogonal to the